a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

-long as at least basic logic elements are present there is no need to care how exactly they are implemented and it is sufficient to think on proper level of abstraction, yet I believe half of the fun of making a computer from the ground up lies in choosing the most bizzare basis ever.
-(In the Taj Mahal analogy it would ba akin to considering rolling your own rocks with occasional detours to amend cosmological constants).
+long as at least basic logic elements are present there is no need to care how exactly they are implemented and it is sufficient to think on proper level of abstraction, yet I believe half of the fun of making a computer from the ground up lies in choosing the most bizarre basis ever.
+(In the Taj Mahal analogy it would be akin to considering rolling your own rocks with occasional detours to amend cosmological constants).

 The options at hand are almost endless, starting from mundane logic gates, progressing to DIY logic gates and then to DIY building blocks for DIY logic gates.
-Then at some point one realizes that the gates should not necesarily be electric ones: pneumatic (or steam) or mechanical gates would be fun to work with!
+Then at some point one realizes that the gates should not necessarily be electric ones: pneumatic (or steam) or mechanical gates would be fun to work with!
 In fact even if you constrain yourself to electrically driven devices you will still have a lot to consider, so much that I had to split the very basic